Eiko-Tokura/monad-effect/README.md

        Double
 computeAverageFromFile fp = do
-  -- Capture 'IOException' from 'readFile' as an algebraic error. content <- embedError . liftIOException $ readFile fp
+  -- Capture 'IOException' from 'readFile' as an algebraic error. content <- embedError . liftIOException $ readFile' fp

   when (null content) $
     effThrowIn (errorText @"empty-file" "file is empty")